GMOD/jbrowse-components/packages/website/docs/developer_code_organization.md

 #### packages/website

-This provides the website you are currently looking at
+This provides the docusaurus website with docs, blog, and pdf documentation

 #### packages/hic